 Financial Statement Audit Services in Barrie and Newmarket

-We express an opinion about whether your financial statements are free of material misstatement and whether they are presented in accordance with Canadian accounting standards for private enterprises.
+At Smith, Sykes, Leeper and Tunstall LLP, we express an opinion about whether your financial statements are free of material misstatement and whether they are presented in accordance with the applicable financial reporting framework.